lenkton/TestGuru/README.md

 If registered, has a set of results.

 * Author is a user who has created a test (or several tests).

+## Launching the application

+Ruby version used: 2.7.2

+Notice: if you want gist posting to be supported in the app, set the environment variable 'GITHUB_TOKEN' to the token (which has an access to posting gists), when you start the application.